nalinahuja/qcd/README.md

 ```

 <p align="justify">
 When a keyword is passed to QCD as input, the program will attempt a case sensitive search for the matching directory.
 When passing a prefix or subsequence to QCD as input, the program will attempt a case insensitive search for the matching directory.
-In the previous input format, input must start with the first character of the linked directory you wish to navigate to since QCD expects a subsequence rooted at the first character of the linked directory.<br><br>Assume for the following examples that a directory <code>node-modules</code> exists and has been added to QCDs lookup file.
+In the previous input format, the input must start with the first character of the linked directory you wish to navigate to since QCD expects a subsequence rooted at the first character of the linked directory.<br><br>Assume for the following examples that a directory <code>node-modules</code> exists and has been added to QCDs lookup file.
 </p>

 ```bash